jeffagit-anto/eea.docker.zope/README.md

     $ docker build -t zope:custom .

-In the same way you can provide custom `sources.cfg` and `base.cfg` or all of them together.
+In the same way you can provide custom `sources.cfg` and `versions.cfg` or all of them together.

 ### ZEO client